Kalindi-/pizza-problems/README.md

 also by tip of reviewer I (if I understood correctly) am now not displaying any pizzas that are not visible.

+tried around quite a bit, different things, forgot a bit what i did. but changed pizza display.